-But $E[t_s]$ has a representation $K_s \alpha_s$.
-Hence, this dot product is small because $\mathbb{E}[t_s]$ itself is very small.
+But $\mathbb{E}_s[t_s]$ has a representation $K_s \alpha_s$.
+Hence, this dot product is small because $\mathbb{E}_s[t_s]$ itself is very small.
 This directly leads us to conclude that if a scale is completely ignored by our forward selection algorithm, then that scale is `truly' not useful and its contribution to the final approximation is very small and bounded at best. \end{enumerate} \end{remark}

 Now, we move on to the backward deletion criterion for removing functions to obtain a minimum set.
 Since, the tolerance on error increment with removal of functions is fairly user chosen.
-Hence, besides the \textit{more strict condition} (shown in Algorithm \ref{Algo4}, which removes the functions as long as the cumulative error of removal is below a threshold), in this section we discuss one more alternate condition where the same threshold is placed on the increase in MSE, with each removal of a column.
+Hence, besides the \textit{more strict condition} (shown in Algorithm \ref{Algo4}, which removes the functions as long as the cumulative increase in MSE is bounded), in this section we discuss one more alternate condition where the same threshold is placed on the increase in MSE, with each removal of a column.
 Here we provide a result than ensures that we only remove columns as long as the increase in MSE (per column removal) is less than the minimum reduction in MSE while adding columns in the forward selection algorithm.